aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

 ## AAC audio

-For AAC audio, the default implementation is playing silent AAC audio.
+For AAC audio, the default implementation in `aac_encder.c` is playing silent AAC audio.
 You will need a software AAC encoder to encode PCM into AAC.
 For more information, please refer to [Porting AAC Encoder](../../doc/porting_aac_encoder.md)

 ## Build